fieldtrip/website/development/realtime/jinga-hi.md

 #### Compilation

-On the command line, change to the ''realtime/src/acquisition/jaga'' directory and type ''make''.
+On the command line, change to the "realtime/src/acquisition/jaga" directory and type "make".
 Note that you might need to compile the buffer library first.